 - No native app testing – Userbrain supports testing everything that can be accessed via a URL – websites, web apps, or even prototypes.
 Testing native iOS or Android apps isn’t possible for now.

-- Testing only works in English and German – While Loop11 supports more than 40 languages for your user tests, Userbrain only supports testing in English and German
+- Testing only works in English, German, and Spanish – While Loop11 supports more than 40 languages for your user tests, Userbrain only supports testing in English, German, and Spanish

 Userbrain’s pricing in comparison to Loop11